Fractal-Development/fractal/packages/fractal-ui/README.md

 ### Is it a problem if we do not use the exact same React version?

-Most of the time no, we are only using this version as is the one that Expo supports, but you should be fine using any other version of React as long as it is backwards compatible.
+Most of the time no, we are only trying to always use the latest version, but you should be fine using any other version of React.